dentropy/html_against_humanity/README.md

       * players_hand
       * turn_phase

-2. "ChooseBlackCard" All players have selected black cards, they are shuffled and user selects winning card
+2. "ChooseWhiteCard" All players have selected black cards, they are shuffled and user selects winning card

    * Data Required:
       * turn_selected_player